Location of Adventure

 Our Private Leaders

-Accommodations, airport transfers on Day 1 and final day, all meals from lunch on Day 1 to lunch on final day, purified water, soft drinks, services of NHA Expedition Leader (specific leaders subject to change), local guides and lodge staff, gorilla trackers, and one porter on gorilla treks, most gratuities, permit fees for one golden monkey trek per person, all entrance fees and taxes.
+Activities, accommodations and land transfers as detailed in the itinerary, airport transfers on Day 1 and the final day, meals from dinner on Day 1 to lunch on the final day when staying in our preferred accommodation, drinking water throughout the trip, non-alcoholic drinks at camps and in vehicles, services of NHA Expedition Leader (specific leader subject to change), local guides, lodge staff, gorilla trackers and one porter on gorilla treks, permit for one golden monkey trek, most gratuities, all other park permits, entrance fees and taxes.

-Travel to and from start and end point of trip, permit fees for the four gorilla and two chimpanzee treks (to be added to your invoice and subject to change through day of departure), alcoholic beverages, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, optional travel insurance, and required medical evacuation insurance.
+Travel to and from the start and end point of the trip, permit fees for four gorilla treks and two chimp treks (to be added to your invoice and price subject to change through the day of departure), alcoholic beverages, some gratuities, passport and visa fees, airport and departure taxes, items of a personal nature (phone calls, souvenirs, etc.), optional travel insurance, required medical evacuation insurance and optional activities.

 Moderate to Difficult